M1R4B3L/Research-Audio-Bible/docs/README.md

 **The Binding of Isaac**

-It follows a naming convention (Whitespaces are not recommended).
+The folder organization is a bit messy, they follow a naming convention but whitespaces are not recommended.

 ![issac_music](https://user-images.githubusercontent.com/45202028/82586621-25d0da00-9b98-11ea-90ac-d3bebb10b8b6.jpg)

 **Terraria**

 It follows a naming convention in this case a combination between Pascal and Snake case.
+They don't have a folder organization.

 ![terraria](https://user-images.githubusercontent.com/45202028/82586636-2cf7e800-9b98-11ea-8e0d-c69ea84c2e43.jpg)